verekia/manapotion/README.md

 ## Animation loops

-If you are not using React Three Fiber or TresJS, you will need an animation loop to update your scene elements.
+If you are not using React Three Fiber, TresJS, or Threlte, you will need an animation loop to update your scene elements.
 You can use the `useAnimationFrame` hook to run your animation loop per component:

 **React**